KARTHIKEYAN-KK/flask-monitoring/README.md

     scrape_configs:
       - job_name: 'flask'
         static_configs:
-          - targets: ['127.0.0.1:5000']
+          - targets: ['host.docker.internal:5000']
     ```

-3. Start Prometheus with the configuration file:

-    ```bash
-    prometheus --config.file=prometheus.yml
+2. Create a `docker-compose.yml` file to set up Prometheus and Grafana using Docker:

+    ```yaml
+    version: '3.7'
+    services:
+      prometheus:
+        image: prom/prometheus
+        volumes:
+          - ./prometheus.yml:/etc/prometheus/prometheus.yml
+        ports:
+          - "9090:9090"

+      grafana:
+        image: grafana/grafana-oss
+        ports:
+          - "3000:3000"
     ```

-## Grafana Integration

-1. Download and install Grafana from the [official website](https://grafana.com/grafana/download).

-2. Start Grafana:
+3. Start Prometheus and Grafana using Docker Compose:

     ```bash
-    grafana-server
+    docker-compose up -d
     ```

+4. Prometheus will be available at `http://localhost:9090/`.

-3. Open Grafana in your browser at `http://localhost:3000/`.
+5. Grafana will be available at `http://localhost:3000/`.

-4. Add Prometheus as a data source:
+6. Add Prometheus as a data source in Grafana:
+    - Open Grafana in your browser and log in (default credentials: admin/admin).
-    - Go to Configuration > Data Sources > Add data source
+    - Go to Configuration > Data Sources > Add data source.
-    - Select Prometheus
+    - Select Prometheus.
-    - Set the URL to `http://localhost:9090`
+    - Set the URL to `http://prometheus:9090`.
-    - Click Save & Test
+    - Click Save & Test.

-5. Import a dashboard to visualize Flask metrics:
+7. Import a dashboard to visualize Flask metrics:
-    - Go to Create > Import
+    - Go to Create > Import.
-    - Enter the dashboard ID from the [Grafana dashboards library](https://grafana.com/grafana/dashboards) (e.g., 1860 for a general Node Exporter Full dashboard)
+    - Enter the dashboard ID from the [Grafana dashboards library](https://grafana.com/grafana/dashboards) (e.g., 1860 for a general Node Exporter Full dashboard).
-    - Click Load
+    - Click Load.
-    - Select Prometheus as the data source and click Import
+    - Select Prometheus as the data source and click Import.

 ## Contributing